Author, Mike Smith

 Put simply; a better euro rate will lower your costs and put more money in your pocket.

 It’s worth remembering that even small improvements in the exchange rate can make a big financial difference to you.

-Using a regulated company is crucial
+3. Using an FCA authorised company is crucial

 Property transactions tend to involve life-changing amounts of money.

 You want to know your money is safe and will get to the right destination at the right time.

 I would strongly suggest sticking to a company Authorised and Regulated by the Financial Conduct Authority.